Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Acknowledgments

 \section{Acknowledgments}

-This research is supported in part by the Citadel Fellowship at the Department of Statistics of UCB, NHGRI grant U01HG007031, NSF grants DMS-1107000, CDS\&E-MSS 1228246, DMS-1160319 (FRG), ARO grant W911NF-11-1-0114, AFOSR grant FA9550-14-1-0016, and the Center for Science of Information (CSoI), an US NSF Science and Technology Center, under grant agreement CCF-0939370.
-The authors would like to thank Sivaraman Balakrishnan for helpful comments on the manuscript.
+This research is supported in part by the Citadel Fellowship at the Department of Statistics of UCB, NHGRI grant U01HG007031, NSF grants DMS-1107000, CDS\&E-MSS 1228246, DMS-1160319 (FRG), ARO grant W911NF-11-1-0114, AFOSR grant FA9550-14-1-0016, and the Center for Science of Information (CSoI), a US NSF Science and Technology Center, under grant agreement CCF-0939370.
+The authors would like to thank Sivaraman Balakrishnan and Yu Wang for helpful comments on the manuscript.